Edwardlee20/Heterogeneous-agents-models/README.md

 # Heterogeneous-agents models
 I am a PhD candidate in economics.
-My research interests are macroeconomics, especially for heterogeneous agent models, and climate change.
+My research interests are macroeconomics, especially for heterogeneous agent models, and growth and development.
 I create this repository to store resources for HA models.

 # Some resources
 ## Personal website